 Viewing The Tetons

-Another thing to do at Grand Teton is to view The Tetons.
-The massive and stunning mountain range can be viewed from all over the park so as your driving to forgot to pull over occasionally to take in the view!
+Another thing to do at Grand Teton is to enjoy the view of The Tetons.
+The massive and stunning mountain range can be viewed from all over the park so as you are driving don’t forget to pull over occasionally to take in the view!

 Jenny Lake Hiking and Viewpoints

-There are miles of hiking trails around Jenny Lake which offer amazing views of Jenny Lake and The Tetons.
+There are miles of hiking trails around Jenny Lake which offer amazing views of the lake itself and The Tetons.
 To check out day hike options, click here.
 And to view a hiking map of the Jenny Lake area, click here.

 If you want to skip the hiking and are looking for a viewpoint the Jenny Lake Overlook is the perfect vantage point of Jenny Lake and The Tetons.
 It’s just a drive and a short walk.
 It offers what I would say is the most sought-after view of the park.

 There are of course a large number of camping options in and around the park but if you’d like to stay in the city, the closest city is Jackson, Wyoming.
 During the winter it’s a bustling ski town and during the summer it’s busy with tourists visiting the nearby parks and attractions.
 There are plenty of hotels in the area.

 And, while you’re there visit Snake River Brewery, the oldest brewery in Wyoming.
 Try a flight of there beers and grab a bite.
 Their food is delicious and if you’ve been on the road, eating instant noodles then you owe it to yourself to eat a real meal!

 If you like this article please feel free to Pin it!